-For the past 20 years, Dr. Joseph Berenholz has been serving Michigan area.
+For the past 20 years, Dr. Joseph Berenholz has been a board certified Obstetrician/Gynecologist in the Detroit area.
 During that time, he has delivered thousands of healthy infants.
 However, his real passion has been gynecologic surgery, specifically Urogynecologic and pelvic reconstructive surgery.
 He has performed nearly three to four thousand surgeries over the lifetime of his career.
 What makes Dr. Berenholz so unique, however, is that he has always been one of the few practitioners in the area willing to introduce the latest innovations in gynecologic surgeries to his patients and colleagues, including laser vaginal rejuvenation.

 Laser was first brought to southeast Michigan for gynecologic surgery by Drs.
 Milton Goldrath and Alf Sherman in the 1970s.
 Dr. Berenholz was trained by these two pioneers in the application of CO2 laser therapy for a precancerous condition of the cervix called "cervical dysplasia."
 In the following years, Dr. Berenholz continued his search for innovative therapies in women's healthcare.